 An example of a left-looking factorization, demonstrating a hybrid algorithm implementation, is given in Figure 4 for the Cholesky factorization.
-Copying the panel to the CPU, in this case just a square block on the diagonal, is done on line 4.
-The data transfer is asynchronous, so before we factor it on the CPU (line 8), we synchronize on line 7 to enforce that the data has arrived.
-Note that the CPU work from line 8 is overlapped with the GPU work on line 6.
-This is indeed the case because line 6 is an asynchronous call/request from the CPU to the GPU to start a ZGEMM operation.
-Thus control is passed to lines 7 and 8 while the GPU is performing the ZGEMM.
-The resulting factored panel from the CPU work is sent to the GPU on line 11 and used on line 14, after making sure that it has arrived (the sync on line 13).
+Copying the panel to the CPU, in this case just a square block on the diagonal, is done in line 4.
+The data transfer is asynchronous, so before we factor it on the CPU (line 8), we synchronize in line 7 to enforce that the data has arrived.
+Note that the CPU work from line 8 is overlapped with the GPU work in line 6.
+This is indeed the case because line 6 is an asynchronous call/request from the CPU to the GPU to start the ZGEMM operation.
+Thus, the control is passed to lines 7 and 8 while the GPU is performing ZGEMM.
+The resulting factored panel from the CPU work is sent to the GPU in line 11 and used there in line 14, after making sure that it has arrived (the sync in line 13).